New research reveals: if there are creatures that swim in the oceans of the external solar system, they are probably not related to us.

 In the simulations, a small percentage of the particles ended up hitting Enceladus over the course of 4,5 billion years (from 0,0000002% to 0,0000004% of the amount that hit Earth).
 The numbers are about 100 times higher for Europa, which achieved 0,00004% to 0,00007% of the share of land particles.

-To make it easier, Melosh calculated that Europa receives about 0,4 grams of Martian material per year, and Enceladus only 2-4 milligrams.
-These are averages, he stressed; the Martian mass of moons almost certainly comes from very rare arrivals of large rocks, not from a steady stream of small things.
+To make it simpler, Melosh calculated that Europa receives about 0,4 grams of Martian material per year, and Enceladus only 2-4 milligrams.
+These are averages, she pointed out; the Martian mass of moons almost certainly comes from very rare arrivals of large rocks, not from a steady stream of small things.

 These results might seem auspicious for the spread of life; after all, it may only take an impact from a microbe-bearing rock to transform Europa or Enceladus from habitable to inhabited.
 But there are more factors to consider that reduce optimism.